phalcon-orphanage/docs/en/url.md

 );
 ```

-## URLs
+## Dynamic URLs
-URLs are URLs that are generated dynamically i.e. based on the routes or URLs of your application.
+Dynamic URLs are URLs that are generated dynamically i.e. based on the routes or URLs of your application.
 The [Phalcon\Url][url] component offers an easy way to generate those URLs.

 Depending of which directory of your document root your application is installed, it may have a base URI or not.
 For example, if your document root is `/var/www/htdocs` and your application is installed in `/var/www/htdocs/app` then your baseUri will be `/app/`.
 If you are using a VirtualHost or your application is installed on the document root, then your base URI is `/`.